jagwarrx/FromScratch/README.md

 # FromScratch

-Implementing ML Techniques from scratch in Python.
+#FromScratch

+Implementing Basic Machine Learning Code from scratch.

+Explaining in simple terms as we proceed.